-The U.S. Public Health Service identifies more than 40 diseases that can be transmitted through food.
+The U.S. Public Health Service identifies more than forty diseases that can be transmitted through food.
 Many can cause serious illness and even death.
 Therefore, providing consumers with safe food is the food handler's most important responsibility.
 Unfortunately, the food handler is the primary cause of food-related illness.
 Understanding what causes food-borne illness and what can be done to prevent them will help you to better protect the consumer.

-- Sanitation Referred to the creation and maintenance of conditions that will prevent food-borne illness.
-Preparing and serving safe foods in a clean kitchen is important but it does not stop there, the food must have high quality as well through proper handling from the dock to the dining room table. - Contamination The presence of harmful organisms of substances (biological, chemical, or physical).
+Sanitation -is referred to the creation and maintenance of conditions that will prevent food-borne illness.
+Preparing and serving safe foods in a clean kitchen is important but it does not stop there, the food must have high quality as well through proper handling from the dock to the dining room table.

+Contamination- is the presence of harmful organisms of substances (biological, chemical or physical).
 Contamination occurs either direct or by cross-contamination.

-It is imperative to use the correct colored cutting board specifically designed for the different categories and / or types of ingredients. - Figure one (1) below is a chart for reference. - Direct The contamination of raw foods (plants or animal), in their natural settings or habitats.
+Direct- is the contamination of raw foods (plants or animal), in their natural settings or habitats.

-Cross contamination - The movement of chemicals or microorganisms to food products, they cannot move on their own.
+Cross contamination- is the movement of chemicals or microorganisms to food products, they cannot move on their own.
 Food handlers can cause this movement during processing, preparing, cooking, or even serving.

-- Foodborne Illness

-- Pathogens Bacteria

-- FATTOM

-- Flow of food
+Foodborne Illness Pathogens Bacteria FATTOM Flow of food HACCP

-- HACCP

-As Chefs we must....
+As Chefs we must.....

-- Practice good personal hygiene, which leads to forming clean work habits. - Prevent cross contamination during storage, handling, preparation, and meal service. - Control time and temperature; know more than just the danger zone 41°F to 135°F Receive, store, and prepare food at the correct temperatures and time frames: - Hot food hot / cold foods cold. - Reheated foods 165°F or higher and then maintained at 135°F or higher Cold foods in refrigeration of 41°F or less; frozen at 0°F. - Thaw food safely; preferred method is refrigeration of 41°F or less, or under running water of 70°F or cooler to cool food safely. - Two-Stage cooling method: - First Stage: Cools to 70°F within two (2) hours. - Second Stage: 70°F to 41°F in an additional four (4) hours, for a total of six (6) hours.

-- HACCP system:
+Practice good personal hygiene

+Form clean work habits

+Prevent cross contamination during storage, handling, preparation, service

+Control time and temperature; know more than just the danger zone 41 degrees-135 degrees F

+Receive, store and prepare food at the correct temperatures and time frames

+Hot food hot/cold foods cold

+Reheated foods 165 degrees or higher and then maintained at 135 degrees or higher

+Cold foods in refrigeration of 41 degrees or less, frozen at 0 degrees F

+Thaw food safely- preferred method is refrigeration of 41f or less, or under running water of 70F or cooler Cool food safely- two stage cooling method

+First stage- cools to 70 degrees F within 2 hours

+Second stage- 70 degrees F to 41 degrees F in an additional 4 hours, for a total of 6 hours HACCP system-

+Pest control

-- Pest control. - Kitchen Safety (work safely, first aid, fire safety, dress for safety).
+Kitchen Safety (work safely, first aid, fire safety, dress for safety)